relative-rene/blog/README.md

+This app originated as a weekend project to build a personal api using MongoDB, Express and Node.js.
+Once I acquired some Angular skills, I decided to grow my knowledge base by refactoring to a MEAN stack a blog.

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10423298/ea833a68-7079-11e5-84f8-0a925ab96893.png" width="60"> Personal API - Weekend Lab

 Your goal is to build a API about yourself.
 Your API will incorporate: